-Employees and volunteers are subject to the SLT Code of Conduct - refer to section 10 and appendix A.
+Employees and volunteers are subject to the SLT Code of Conduct - refer to section 10 (page 6).

 5. COMMUNICATION OF THE POLICY

 To ensure the successful implementation of this policy it is essential that SLT communicate to staff, volunteers, business partners, children and their parents our commitment to safeguarding.